andrew-ayers/java/asteroids/README.md

-# Asteroids - A simple implementation of the Asteroids game in Java
+# Asteroids - A simple implementation in Java

 ### Features ###